n8-dev/vly2/README.md

 4. `npm run start` - runs production server

+5. `npm run end-to-end-test` - runs system tests in browser using testcafe

-5. `npm run check-coverage` - generates test coverage report
+6. `npm run check-coverage` - generates test coverage report

-6. `npm run lint` - runs standard to check for lint errors ( npm run fix to fix lint errors )
+7. `npm run lint` - runs standard to check for lint errors ( npm run fix to fix lint errors )

 Once you see the message "Voluntarily is running on port: 3122!
 Be Awesome!" then you can open your browser at http://localhost:3122.